nguermond/abella-mcp/README.md

 **`abella_mcp`** (`bin/abella_mcp.ml`) — an MCP server exposing the
 [Abella](https://abella-prover.org/) proof assistant to an agent.
-The agent drives Abella interactively over a long-lived session instead of shelling out and re-running whole files, and — via the `abella2tex` library — can render Abella terms and statements to TeX without a separate CLI either.
+The agent drives Abella interactively over a long-lived session instead of shelling out and re-running whole files, and — via the (separate) `abella2tex` library — can render Abella terms and statements to TeX without a separate CLI either.

 ## Tools